laurenstuerk/CCL1/diary.md

 6. **Set Up the Floor and Side-Scrolling Elements**
    - Implemented a floor for the character to stand on.
    - Made the camera follow the character while the world scrolles.

+# Devlog No. 2

+Today was a challenging but rewarding day.
+Bugs gave me a hard time, but I managed to squash them all and add some exciting new features:

+- **World Generation:** Implemented a world generation array, so I no longer have to manually place every block.
+- **Collision Fixes:** Resolved a bug where the player would glitch on top of platforms.
+Collisions now work perfectly.
+- **Canvas Movement:** Fixed the issue of the canvas moving with the player in all directions.
+I removed the unnecessary move triggers and implemented a proper canvas transform system.

+Despite the struggles, it feels great to see the game evolving!